-• Incomplete courses from the graduation term: If such a course is completed according to the terms of the Contract for Incomplete, the graduation term conferral date will be honored.
+- Incomplete courses from the graduation term: If such a course is completed according to the terms of the Contract for Incomplete, the graduation term conferral date will be honored.
 Example: A student is graduating in the fall semester and is granted an incomplete course grade.
 The contract has a deadline of January 15th which the student meets.
-The conferral date will be for the fall semester (December 31).

-• Courses completed after the current conferral date will cause the degree to be posted on the next conferral date.
+The conferral date will be for the fall semester (December 31). - Courses completed after the current conferral date will cause the degree to be posted on the next conferral date.

-Semester Conferral "Intent to Graduate" Submission Deadline Degree Conferral

-Fall July 15 December 31st

-Spring December 15 May 31 st

-Summer May 15 August 31st
+Semester Conferral Graduation Application Submission Deadline Degree Conferral Fall September 30 December 31st Spring End of prior Fall semester May 31 st Summer End of prior Spring semester August 31st